Best Food for Sussex Spaniel

 Sussex Spaniel Nutritional Profile

-Dietary planning for Sussex Spaniel starts with understanding this breed's Medium (35-45 lbs) physique and friendly character.
+Any realistic feeding plan for a Sussex Spaniel has to start with how this breed is actually built (Medium (35-45 lbs)) and how it typically behaves (friendly).
 Over a 13-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Sussex Spaniel dogs with moderate (45-60 minutes daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Sussex Spaniel's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Sussex Spaniel to maintain coat health and joint function.

 Maintenance formulas for Sussex Spaniel should reflect their moderate (45-60 minutes daily) activity level with complete and balanced nutrition meeting AAFCO standards for adult dogs.